jimfhahn/ils-middleware/README.md

 Based on the documentation, [Running Airflow in Docker](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html):

 1. Clone repository `git clone https://github.com/LD4P/ils-middleware`
-1. Uncomment the line `# - ./dags:/opt/airflow/dags` in docker-compose.yaml
+1. If it's commented out, uncomment the line `- ./dags:/opt/airflow/dags` in docker-compose.yaml (under `volumes`, under `x-airflow-common`).
 1. Run `docker-compose up airflow-init` to initialize the Airflow
 1. Bring up airflow, `docker-compose up` to run the containers in the foreground, add `docker-compose up -d` to run as a daemon.